aaronland/go-ucd-username/README.md

 2016/10/03 07:51:15 RUNE 24:28 U+0041 'A'
 ```

-Resulting in the string `mrgrinningfacewithsmilingeyestestrocketanoldnameforindia`
+Resulting in the string `mrgrinningfacewithsmilingeyestestrocketanoldnameforindia`.
+What you do (or don't do) with that string afterwards is entirely up to you!

 ## Install